nandavelugoti/xkcd-embed/README.md

 Easily embed a minimal looking xkcd comic any where you want.

-> Privacy first: No explicit tracking, telemetery.
+> Privacy first: No explicit tracking or telemetery.
 Only memes.

 # Embed Instructions